American Museum of Natural History: Hall of Eastern Woodlands Indians

 The Hall of Eastern Woodlands Indians is next to the Hall of Plains Indians, on the south side of the third floor.
 This hall opened in May 1966.
 It details the lives and technology of traditional Native American peoples in the woodland environments of eastern North America.
 These include Cree, Mohegan, Ojibwe, and Iroquois cultures.
 The exhibit features examples of indigenous basketry, pottery, farming techniques, food preparation, metal jewelry, musical instruments, and textiles.
 Other highlights include a model of a Menominee birchbark canoe and various traditional lodgings such as an Ojibwa domed wigwam, an Iroquois longhouse, a Creek council house, and other eastern woodland dwelling styles.
+As of January 2024, the Hall of Eastern Woodlands Indians, along with the Hall of the Plains Indians, is closed to ensure compliance with new NAGPRA regulations.

 Human origins halls

 Anne and Bernard Spitzer Hall of Human Origins

 The Anne and Bernard Spitzer Hall of Human Origins, formerly The Hall of Human Biology and Evolution, is on the south side of the first floor, near the western end of the museum.
 It opened under its current name on February 10, 2007.
 When it first opened in 1921, the hall was known as the "Hall of the Age of Man", the only major exhibition in the United States to present an in-depth investigation of human evolution.
 The displays traced the story of Homo sapiens, illuminated the path of human evolution and examined the origins of human creativity.

 Many of the displays from the original hall can still be viewed in the present expanded format.
-These include life-size dioramas of our human predecessors Australopithecus afarensis, Homo ergaster, Neanderthal, and Cro-Magnon, showing each species demonstrating the behaviors and capabilities that scientists believe they were capable of.
+These include life-size dioramas of human predecessors Australopithecus afarensis, Homo ergaster, Neanderthal, and Cro-Magnon, showing each species demonstrating the behaviors and capabilities that scientists believe they were capable of.
 Also displayed are full-sized casts of important fossils, including the 3.2-million-year-old Lucy skeleton and the 1.7-million-year-old Turkana Boy, and Homo erectus specimens including a cast of Peking Man.
 The hall also features replicas of ice age art found in the Dordogne region of southwestern France.
 The limestone carvings of horses were made nearly 26,000 years ago and are considered to represent some of the earliest artistic expression of humans.